google/software-product-sprint/walkthroughs/week-3-libraries/authentication/authentication-walkthrough.md

 ## Authentication

-At this point you can use App Engine to deploy servlets that respond to `GET` and `POST` requests, and you can store that data in memory.
+At this point you can use App Engine to deploy servlets that respond to `GET` and `POST` requests, and you can store that data in Datastore.

 That works for simple cases where you only want to store anonymous data, but if you want to associate data with a specific user, then you need to implement